 Eligible employees who are granted a leave of absence without pay may continue their participation in their dental plan by making direct payments of the full premiums to the plan provider.

-For more details, please contact your HR Analyst.
+For more details, please contact the OHR Benefits Office.